meenhacks/meenhacks.github.io/rules.md

 --------
 1. The Problem Statements will be Given 2 days Ago.
 A team of 4-5 members are compulsory.
 -----
-2*.
+2 .
 You Should Not Start with the Project Before the Event.
   - If Found , you will be Disqualified from the Event and will not be eligible for Pizes or Presenting.
 ----
 3. The Organizers nor Volunteers will not be held Responsible for your Properties.
 ----
-4. If we find any one Damages a property/equipment of The College, they'll be charged the Price of the Property Damagedthis will be non-partial.
+4. If we find any one Damages a property/equipment of The College, they'll be charged the Price of the Property Damaged, this will be non-partial.
 ----
 5. Everyone Attending The Hackathon Has to pay the Fees of Rs.400.This Price is for the Tshirt,Venue Charges, Food Expenses etc...
 ----